tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #1 Database Connectors.md

     }
     ```

+16. We will now utilize the [Dotnet Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) to [publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) our application.
+Note we set the output directory with the `-o` flag and will then use the path to `cf push` our application in the next step.

+    ```powershell
+    dotnet publish -o .\publish
+    ```

-16. You are ready to now “push” your application.
+17. You are ready to now “push” your application.
 Create a file at the root of your application name it manifest.yml and edit it to match the snippet below.
 The settings in this file instruct the cloud foundry cli how to stage and deploy your application.  **Note due to formatting issues simply copying the below manifest file MAY produce errors due to the nature of yaml formatting.
 Use the CloudFoundry extension recommend in exercise 0 to assist in the correct formatting.
 Once again take note of and replace the *{Initials}* placeholder in the command.**

     ```yml
     applications: